3 years (BA)

 In 2022 Oxford is offering one of the most generous bursary packages of any UK university to Home students with a family income of around £42,875 or less, with additional opportunities available to UK students from households with incomes of £27,500 or less.
 The UK government also provides living costs support to Home students from the UK and those with settled status who meet the residence requirements.

-For comprehensive funding information for medicinal students, please see here.
+For comprehensive funding information for medicine students, please see here.

 Islands students are entitled to different support to that of students from the rest of the UK.